 - Northern Ireland & EU:

 Scholarships, awards and prizes

-There are a number of sponsored prizes awarded to students each year based on their performance on the course.
+There are two externally sponsored prizes awarded to students each year based on their performance on the course:

 Additional mandatory costs